NegVSR: Augmenting Negatives for Generalized Noise Modeling in Real-World Video Super-Resolution

 \subsection{Ablations Study}

-To evaluate the effectiveness of each component in NegVSR, we conducted an ablation comparison by separately analyzing each component.
-The baseline used in our ablation experiments represents RealBasicVSR with 1 layer ResBlock in the propagation module.
+To evaluate the effectiveness of each component in NegVSR\\, we conducted an ablation comparison by separately analyzing each component.
+The baseline used in our ablation experiments represents RealBasicVSR.
 We performed a split on $\mathcal L_{Aug-NP}$. $\mathcal L_{Aug-P}$ indicates that only the loss function of Equ.~\ref{eq:Loss pos} is utilized.
 In contrast, $\mathcal L_{Aug-NP}$ indicates the usage of both $\mathcal L_{Aug-N}$ and $\mathcal L_{Aug-P}$. 'w/' indicates that we have incorporated additional components compared to the baseline.
 We employ VideoLQ as the test set.

 \textbf{Analysis of Noise Sequence. }In Tab.~\ref{tab:ablation}, the 'w/ Noise' denotes the noise mixed with the RealBasicVSR inputs during training.
 We employ the noise sampling method to extract from $V_{od}$.
 Specifically, $V_{od}$ is scanned using sliding windows of uniform size, and the noise is obtained by filtering these windows based on the calculation of their mean and variance. 'w/ Noise Sequences' utilizes our Sequential Real-world Noise Generation to extract $N_{sq}$ from the same $V_{od}$.
 The distribution of 'w/ Noise' is independent for each noise, and the noise domain of each 'w/ Noise Sequences' is identical.
 As shown in the Tab.~\ref{tab:ablation}, 'w/ Noise Sequences' outperforms both 'w/ Noise' and the baseline, suggesting that the proposed Sequential Real-world Noise Generation can effectively facilitate the utilization of this long-term noise in VSR.